wobniarin/Project-Week-1-Build-Your-Own-Game/README.md

 - The player plays against the computer
 - The computer has a finite list of words to be chosen as the word to be discovered
 - There's no limit of time.
-There's a limit on attempts: 9
+There's a limit on attempts: 6
 - I print all the letters that have been told and are missed
+- You don't lose an attempt if you write a repeated letter or you don't write a letter.

 <a name="workflow"></a>